podlove/podlove-specifications/podlove-podcast-description.md

 The `summary` is made up of plain text only and MUST NOT contain any HTML or other markup.

-### Mnemonic ###

-Identifier: `mnemonic`
-Type: `text`
-Properties: n/a
-Mandatory: no

-A `mnemonic` is a shorthand or abbreviation of the podcasts title meant to create simple references to the podcast itself or its episodes (usually in combination with episode numbers or other identifiers).
-A mnemonic is rather popular for referring to shows especially in communication environments with constrained message lengths.

 ### Language ###